A Java Math.BigDecimal Implementation of Core Mathematical Functions: Implementation Strategies

 \subsection{Constants}

 The heavy-duty constants $\pi$, $e$, $\ln 2$ and $\gamma$ are tabulated to high precision which presumably suffices for most purposes in engineering and sciences.
-The backup implementations for applications in some areas of mathematics are: \begin{itemize} \item $\pi$ is evaluated by Broadhurst's equation (18) \cite{BroadhurstArxiv98}.
-I once read the argument that the ratio of the radius of the known universe, 14 billion light years, over the Planck length is approximately $8\times 10^{60}$, so $\pi$ could not be required to a precision of more than 61 digits anywhere in the natural sciences. \item $\log 2$ is evaluated by Broadhurst's equation (21) \cite{BroadhurstArxiv98} finalized by pulling a square root. \item $\gamma$ is generated by the series \cite[(3.9)]{DilcherAM48}
+The backup implementations for applications in some areas of mathematics are: \begin{itemize} \item $\pi$ is evaluated by Broadhurst's equation (18) \cite{BroadhurstArxiv98}. \item $\log 2$ is evaluated by Broadhurst's equation (21) \cite{BroadhurstArxiv98} finalized by pulling a square root. \item $\gamma$ is generated by the series \cite[(3.9)]{DilcherAM48}

 \item $e$ is forwarded to the generic evaluation of $\exp(1)$, Section \ref{sec.exp}. \end{itemize}